egeloen/IvoryLuceneSearchBundle/Resources/doc/installation.md

 ## Symfony >= 2.1

 Before starting, I inform you the installation with Composer is a little tricky due to missing packages/tags on the Zend Lucene Search official repository.
-Basically, the `zendframework/zendsearch` is not registered on packagist & additionally, one of its dependencies (`zendframework/zend-stdlib`) is not registered too.
+Basically, the `zendframework/zendsearch` is not registered on packagist.

-So, before requiring something, you need to register this two repositories in your `composer.json`:
+So, before requiring something, you need to register this repository in your `composer.json`:

 ``` json
 {